SPECIAL DAYS &

 Provides listing with date, Weekday, Holiday name, Holiday type and Details [where it is observed if only in one state/territory].
 Select from a number of holiday listings, Years [2000-2030], even specific months.
 Links to Other calendars plus several related links including generating your own copy of the calendar.

 ‘The Our Community calendar is used only for nationally significant events’.
-Provides : event; information about it; phone; email; website; indication if date is still to be confirmed.
-Covers everything from Schools Tree Day to Pink Ribbon Day and National Kidsafe Day.
+It provides : the event; information about it; phone; email; website; indication if date is still to be confirmed.
+Covers everything from Schools Tree Day to Pink Ribbon Day and National Kidsafe Day from November 2022 on.

 - The history of Anzac Day, celebrations, programs, Turkish viewpoint and other information are found at the Anzac Day page on this site.

 A unit of work for students at Year 3 level.
 Links to related resources and activities about Australia and also to other activities for different year levels.